atillatan/blog/_articles/Making-Enterprise-Angular-Project-step-by-step.md

 toc: false
 ---

-# Making Enterprise Angular Project Step by Step
+# Making an Enterprise grade Angular Project Step by Step

-This project demonstrates how to build Enterprise Grade Angular Project.
+This project demonstrates how to build an Enterprise Grade Angular Project.

 ## When we want to build Enterprise Project, We always need following pieces/functionalities